nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Reeve data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Archiving data files `[coming in v2.0]`